trustlines-protocol/watch/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Calculates the hash of the relevant sources from a specific URL (``--url``).
-This is meant to be used in combination with ``tl-watch auction-website`` to get
+This is meant to be used in combination with ``tl-watch website`` to get the
-the initial origin hash value.
-Relevant are sources which can change the content
+initial origin hash value.
+Relevant are sources which can change the content of
-of the website.
+the website.
 Therefore the hash gets calculated over the basic HTML and the
 first parity JS scripts.
 Stylesheets are not relevant for the content.
 External
 JavaScript can't be ensured to not change and must not affect the content on its
 own.
-Run ``tl-watch get-website-hash --help`` for available command line options.
+Run ``tl-watch get-website-hash --help`` for available command line
+options.

-tl-watch auction-website
+tl-watch website
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Watches the Trustlines validator auction page.
+Watches for changed code of a website.
 It continuously calculates the hash of the relevant sources to ensure they haven't changed in comparison to an initially provided origin hash.
 That origin hash can be calculated with ``tl-watch get-website-hash``.
-Run ``tl-watch auction-website --help`` for available command line options.
+Run ``tl-watch website --help`` for available command line options.

 Change log